ojow/actor-method-dispatch/README.md

 ### Features

   - Type safety in both directions expressed with method calls: set of accepted messages and their return types.
-Methods can be of two kinds: a) named `tell<something>` and returning `Unit`, b) named `ask<something>` and returning a `Reply` which can be either converted to a `Future` or (when used inside an Actor) used to assign a handler (without any closures stored/passed, everything is serializable!) or used to stop the target Actor from replying at all.
+Methods can be of two kinds: a) named `tell<something>` and returning `Unit`, b) named `ask<something>` and returning a `Reply` which can be either converted to a `Future` or used to assign a handler within an Actor (no closures stored/passed, everything is serializable!) or used to stop the target Actor from replying at all.
   - Free IDE support - autocomplete and go to implementation.
   - Reduced boilerplate: no need for case classes for messages (and hence no need to repeat message names and parameters in `receive`), no need for extra methods when you need to call one message handler from another.
   - You still have control over all Actor features: raw messages, become, supervision etc.